a-h-ismail/libtmsolve/FUNCTIONS.md

 ## Runtime Functions

 Runtime functions are created by the user during runtime.
 For `libtmsolve`, you have to call `tms_set_ufunction(char *name, char *function)` to add your runtime function.
+Please note that these are meant for interactive use only.

 ## Guidelines for Adding new Extended Functions